-In January 2020, the Danish Parliament passed a bill that enables the Danish Foreign Service to refuse or limit its consular assistance to a person, if there is reason to believe that the person concerned has stayed in a conflict zone or has participated in activities abroad, which may pose or increase a threat to the national security of Denmark or other states.
-A 'conflict zone' is defined in Danish criminal law...
+In January 2020, the Danish Parliament passed a bill that enables the Danish Foreign Service to refuse or limit its consular assistance to a person that is otherwise eligible to receive consular assistance, cf. the Act on the Danish Foreign Service, Section 1, subsection 3, if there is reason to believe that the person concerned has stayed in a conflict zone or has participated in activities abroad, which may pose or increase a threat to the national security of Denmark or other states.
+A 'conflict zone' is defined in the Danish law.Criminal Code, Section 114j, subsection 3.

-More specifically the new provision in the Act on the Foreign Service enables the Foreign Service to either refuse or limit its consular assistance to a person when:
+More specifically, the new provision enables the Foreign Service to either refuse or limit its consular assistance, cf. the Act on the Danish Foreign Service, Section 1, subsection 4, when: